praveen00219/Find-Emoji/README.md

 - **Filter Options:** Filter emojis by categories such as Face, Heart, Book, Hand, Sports, and Flag.
 - **Copy Emoji:** Click on an emoji to copy it to the clipboard with feedback indicating it has been copied.

+## Hosted Link

+View the live version of the project : [here](https://praveen-find-emoji.netlify.app/).

 ## Technologies Used

 - **HTML:** Markup language for the structure of the web page.